conductor-sdk/conductor-go/README.md

 ## Hello World

-In this repo you will find basic "Hello World" application as an example along with others.
+In this repo you will find basic "Hello World" under [examples/hello_world](examples/hello_world/).

 We'll analyze the app in 3 steps.

 > [!note]
 > You will need an up & running Conductor Server.
 >
-> For details on how to run Conductor OSS take a look at [our guide](https://conductor-oss.github.io/conductor/devguide/running/docker.html).
+> For details on how to run Conductor take a look at [our guide](https://conductor-oss.github.io/conductor/devguide/running/docker.html).
 >
 > The examples expect the server to be listening on http://localhost:8080.